Land grabber Taji Khokhar sent to Adiala

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: A local court Saturday sent infamous land grabber Taji Khokhar to the Adiala Jail on a 14-day judicial remand.
+RAWALPINDI: A local court here on Saturday sent infamous land grabber Taji Khokhar to the Adiala Jail on a 14-day judicial remand.

 The court directed the police to present the accused again on December 22.

+The police also seized an M4 rifle, a triple 2 gun, an SMG, 30 magazines and 665 bullets.
+His name was added to the Fourth Schedule of the Anti-Terrorism Act in November 2018.

-RAWALPINDI: A local court Saturday sent infamous land grabber Taji Khokhar to the Adiala Jail on a 14-day judicial remand.
+RAWALPINDI: A local court here on Saturday sent infamous land grabber Taji Khokhar to the Adiala Jail on a 14-day judicial remand.

 The court directed the police to present the accused again on December 22.